chr1st0scli/RainLispConsole/README.md

 - As a tool with command line arguments that allows the interpreter to be used with other editors or tools.

 ## Installation
-You need to have .NET 6 or latter installed.
+You need to have .NET 6 or later installed.

 Run the following command in a command line shell to download RainLispConsole from Nuget and install it as a global tool.
 ```
-dotnet tool install -g RainLispConsole
+dotnet tool install -g RainLispConsole --version 1.0.0-alpha002
 ```

 ## Usage